wrmack/wrmack.github.io/Solid-voting/Solid-verifiability/index.md

 ##### Election manager has been hacked - the counting of votes has been manipulated by an attacker

-Because voters' votes are still on their pods, they can be re-counted by a different entity.
+Because voters' votes are still in the voters' pods, they can be re-counted by a different entity.

+## Other aspects of the trust model

+### Voting app
+#### Can the voting app be trusted?

+The code is open source and can be scrutinised.
+Regardless of the trustworthiness of the code, what is stored in Alice's pod is her data - her vote.
+She can check this at any time and from any device (if the pod is in the cloud and she is online).
+She can 'see' her vote the same way the election manager will 'see' it when the election manager counts her vote.